ISU-WebDevClub/elm-playground/README.md

 Functional programming avoids mutable state, such as a variable whose value can change over time.
-Another key aspect is that functions have no hidden input and no hidden output.
-They do not change variables that exist outside the function.
-For example, if a function takes two inputs, a and b, and returns their sum, it meets the criteria.
-If you put in the same a and b, you always get the same output.
+Another key aspect is that functions have no hidden input and no hidden output, and they do not change variables that exist outside the function.
+For example, a function might takes two inputs, a and b, and return their sum.
+As long as you provide the same a and b as input, it will always return the same sum regardless of what's going on outside the function.

 Read this [blog post](http://blog.jenkster.com/2015/12/what-is-functional-programming.html) to learn more.
 It's well written and easy to understand.

-## Walkthrough: The Basics
+## Basics

 Let's start up the REPL and type some values.